GA-Dallas/The_FERN_Stack/README.md

 Let's finish up our simple “delete todo” feature inside our `<Dashboard />` component.

-For simplicity, we don't need to set up anything too fancy, just a simple `<span>` element configured to respond to click events.
+For simplicity, we don't need to set up anything fancy, just a simple `<span>` element configured to for `click` events.

 We'll reference our `handleRemove` method passing in the expected todo id as an argument.